browserengineering/book/book/scripts.md

 Python objects need to stay on the Python side of the browser, so JavaScript code will need to refer to them via some kind of indirection.
-I'll use simple numeric identifier, which I'll call a *handle* (see Figure 2).[^8]
+I'll use a simple numeric identifier, which I'll call a *handle* (see Figure 2).[^8]

 [^8]: Note the similarity to file descriptors, which give user-level